liamhays/rk3566-mcu/rk3566_mcu_notes.md

 core](https://github.com/syntacore/scr1).
 This includes separate instruction and data buses, a JTAG debug unit, only machine privilege mode, and a 16-line interrupt controller.
-Rockchip has chosen to implement an SCR1 core with a 3-stage pipeline, the RV32IMC instruction set and extensions.
+Rockchip has chosen to implement an SCR1 core with a 3-stage pipeline and the RV32IMC instruction set.

 The name `SCR1` is used in various parts of the RK356x TRM and Rockchip BSP code in reference to the RISC-V core, but Rockchip